 In addPhotosController, topicId is extracted from routing parameters and the submit function is added to $scope.

-The addPhoto.html associates "myFile" with the uploaded files using ng-model attribute in the input tag.
+The addPhoto.html associates "uploadPhotos" with the uploaded files using ng-model attribute in the input tag.
 Note that the input tag also uses the base-sixty-four-input directive from the angular-base64-upload.
 In the submit function, the object to store into the data store is constructed using the model specified by ng-model in the view's input tag.
 The photos data store is opened and the photo object is inserted into the data store.
 Finally the web app is redirected to the view for the topic.

 Detail Code Description